Improving the quality of teaching and learning in rural Guatemala

 Imagine trying to learn without books!

 More than 90 percent of schools in rural Guatemala don’t have access to textbooks.
 Without them, students waste most of their learning time copying the teacher’s notes from the blackboard.
 Not surprisingly, they quickly lose motivation and enthusiasm for school, and drop out.
-For every ten young people that begin first grade in rural Guatemala, three will make it to seventh grade, and only one will complete tenth grade.
-This means that a staggering 90% or more of young, rural Guatemalans never graduate from high school!
+Of every 100 children in Guatemala, only 38 will make it to seventh grade, and a mere 18 will complete secondary school.
+This means that a staggering 82% or more of young, rural Guatemalans never graduate from high school!

-CoEd Textbook Programs have a 17-year successful track record of increasing the amount of material covered in classes, improving the learning experience, and reducing dropout rates (by as much as 46%).
-Studies show that, simply by staying in school, young people in Guatemala can improve their earning potential by as much as 50% over their lifetimes.
+CoEd Textbook Programs have a 20-year successful track record of increasing the amount of material covered in classes, improving the learning experience, and reducing dropout rates (by as much as 46%).
+Studies show that, simply by staying in school, young people in Guatemala can improve their earning potential by as much as 182%.
 With higher wages, they can escape the hardship that has plagued their families for generations—breaking the cycle of poverty, once and for all.

 How the Program Works

 Textbooks in Guatemala are prohibitively expensive for children in poor communities.
 CoEd provides a low-cost, sustainable solution for giving students access to these vital educational resources.
-Every program participant “rents” four books from CoEd for a small fee (about $1.50 a month) in the core subjects of math, science, Spanish language, and social studies.
+Every program participant “rents” their books from CoEd for a small fee (about $1.50 a month) in core subjects like math, science, Spanish language, and social studies.
 CoEd purchases the books in bulk directly from a large Guatemalan publisher, thus securing the lowest possible price and contributing to the local economy.

 Teachers also receive training on how to effectively use textbooks in the classroom to improve learning outcomes.